socadk/design-practice-repository/artifact-templates/DPR-UserStory.md

 ### Hints and Pitfalls to Avoid

-* Do not create models or specifications as an excuse for and user interactions and conversations.
+* Do not create models or specifications as an excuse for interactions and conversations with end users of the software under construction.
+When creating libraries, frameworks, or APIs, the client developers are your users.
 * Continuously update the stories while learning about users and their requirements.
 * [INVEST](https://www.agilealliance.org/glossary/invest) in story quality.
-* Practice [Story Splitting](../activities/DPR-StorySplitting.md) to make stories fit into single sprints/iterations (and to identify candidate components for [architecture modeling](../activities/DPR-ArchitectureModeling.md), including [candidate endpoints](SDPR-CandidateEndpointList.md)).
+* Practice [Story Splitting](../activities/DPR-StorySplitting.md) to make stories fit into single sprints/iterations (and to identify candidate components for [architecture modeling](../activities/DPR-ArchitectureModeling.md), including potential [API endpoints](SDPR-CandidateEndpointList.md)).
 * Also consider story mapping and example mapping.